caxerx/MemoryVisualizer4J/docs/GettingStart.md

 [main] INFO VisualizerWebServer - Visualizer Service started at: http://localhost:20000 [main] INFO VisualizerWebServer - Visualizer Service started.
 Application will not stop until manually terminate.
 ```

+For more information about how to user the Visualizer UI, check [Introduce to Visualizer UI](./IntroduceToVisualizerUI)